 Smith said that the foot looked like "a loaf of bread."
 Without a medic on that shoot, Anderson was forced to go to a less traditional physical therapist:

-If you'd like to learn more about "Fight Quest" and martial arts, please look into the links on the next page.
+If you'd like to learn more about "Fight Quest" and martial arts, please look into the links below.